Lila Brown (Artistic Director)

 Bitran is a cum laude graduate of the Samuel Rubin Academy of Music in Tel Aviv, Israel, where he studied with Professor Yair Kless.
 “Bitran’s staggering virtuosity in the live violin part was jaw-dropping” – Florida Sun-Sentinel.

-Jonathan Brin
+Amanda Brin

 Hyun Jeong Helen